DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

 ## Introduction

-The License Service provides information about the use of decision artifacts and executed decisions.
+The License Service provides informations about the use of decision artifacts and executed decisions.
 Users of subscription services can obtain information about billable artifacts.
 Your license covers consumption in the form of traffic between RuleApps and client applications.

 For more information, see [ODM in knowledge center](https://www.ibm.com/support/knowledgecenter/SSQP76_8.10.x/com.ibm.odm.kube/topics/con_k8s_licensing_metering.html).